Vincentvdt/datetimepicker/README.md

 # @vincentvdt/datetimepicker

 A React-based DateTimePicker component built with TypeScript and styled using Emotion.
-This package provides a customizable, modern, and easy-to-use date and time picker.
+This package provides a customizable, modern, and easy-to-use date picker.

 ## Features